HOPE IN THE FUTURE - FIRST STEPS IN OUR PARISH

 Some background : It has been recognised for a number of years that a significant restructuring of the management of the diocese and deaneries was needed with a reducing number of clergy.
 With this in mind Bishop John issued a document to introduce the process and invited every parish to hold a meeting for parishioners to look at where they are presently, and how they might grow in the future, so as to truly become those missionary parishes Pope Francis often talks about.

-Our Parish Meeting took place in the Parish Centre on Tuesday 3rd May this year and was well attended.
+Our Parish Meeting took place in the Parish Centre on Tuesday 3rd May 2016 and was well attended.
 There was a short summary in the subsequent Newsletter of the items raised and a detailed summary is now available HERE.

 Bishop John has been meeting throughout May 2016 with all the clergy, each deanery as a group, so as to prepare the way and make some necessary changes so that the diocese may continue to be served by the clergy and laity, in the years to come.